 In a normal can of Red Bull, which is 8.4oz, you are going to have 77.4mg of caffeine where as in standard 8oz cup of coffee will have 94.8mg of caffeine.

-So, why, you might ask do you feel like you get an extra jolt when you drink a red bull instead of coffee?
+So, why do you feel like you get an extra jolt when you drink a red bull instead of coffee?
 Well.. lets talk about sugar next.

-The Sugar Content In Red Bull and Coffee
+The Sugar Content In Red Bull vs Coffee

 When comparing Red Bull and Coffee, this is probably where the biggest difference is between the two and where you notice (and feel) the biggest contrast.